iampeterkr/blog/_pages/about.md

 ---

 *I like to ride road cycle and ski.*
 *One time, I used to consider changing my jobs, in order to go skiing at the ski resorts during winter seasons.*

+*I studied Computer Science(Software Engineering) at KAIST.*
-*I am working for capital market as an Architect of Interface.*
+*Now, I am working for capital market as an Architect of Interface.*

 *I have considered how to learn python easily anyone and figured out a good site finally. so, make a guide site, "The python grammar guide course of Codecademy", for the beginner programmer and lecture the python grammar Using "Codecademy" sometimes.*